 Top 5 Time Management Tips for Freelancers

-1. Make a schedule.
+1. Make a Schedule

 Freelancers often have a flexible schedule.
 One of the most common mistakes new freelancers make is taking advantage of that flexibility, and using it as an excuse to procrastinate.
 The best way to avoid painting yourself into a corner, time-wise, is to set a schedule and stick to it.

-Planning to work at specific, regular times makes it easier to get in zone when you need to be—and easier to disengage when it's time to enjoy the rest of your life.
+Planning to work at specific, regular times makes it easier to get in the zone when you need to be—and easier to disengage when it's time to enjoy the rest of your life.

-2. Take days off.
+2. Take Days Off

 And speaking of enjoying the rest of your life, while you're planning out your time, don't forget to leave some for not-working, as well.

 Taking time for yourself isn't just fun and games; it's an essential part of work-life balance.
 In order to be truly productive, you need time to rest and recharge your batteries.

-3. Write it down.
+3. Write It Down

-Feel like you're spinning your wheels, and not getting much done?
+Feel like you're spinning your wheels and not getting much done?
 Try a time diary.
 For a set period of time, say a day or a week, write down everything you do and when you do it.
 (Think of it like a food diary, but with time and activities instead of calories and nutrition.)

 At the end of the allotted time, it should become clear if you're wasting hours on social media or just failing to bill appropriately for time spent on a project.
 Either way, you can adapt accordingly.

 It's always a good idea to accommodate client requests when you're able.
 It builds the relationship and inspires trust and confidence.
 Plus, it's just the decent thing to do.

-5. Say no.
+5. Say No

-Finally, the most important skill any working person possesses, whether they work for a company or for themselves, is the ability to gracefully draw the line.
+Finally, the most important skill any working person possesses, whether they work for a company or for themselves, is the ability to draw boundaries.
 Don't be afraid to turn down a job you don't have time to do, push back against added work that doesn't interest you or add to your portfolio, or negotiate for more time or money, if you need, want, and deserve it.